TTK4145/Project2018/EVALUATION.md

 #### Packet loss testing
 Your elevator system must adher to specification even with simulated packet loss on your network adapter (not on localhost).

 Note: *To test packet loss time-efficiently an unrealisticly high packet loss probability is used.
 This will cause loss of several packets in a row.
-If you rely on heartbeat timeouts or similar, you're adviced to require 10 lost packets before timeout occurs. (timeout time >= 10x heartbeat period)*
+If you rely on heartbeat timeouts or similar, you're advised to require 10 lost packets before timeout occurs. (timeout time >= 10x heartbeat period)*